 • Stupor

-Counting on the smell of the drugs is not a perfect solution.
-Your teenager is smart and might try to hide the smell by using air fresheners or scented dryer sheets.
-One of your best options after smell is looking for the symptoms of the drug.
-If you feel you or a loved one are suffering with drug or alcohol addiction, learn more about our treatment options in Orange County today.
+Counting on the smell of the drug is not a foolproof solution.
+Your teenager is smart and will probably try to cover the smell with air fresheners or scented dryer sheets.
+After smell, your next best bet is to look for the signs of the drug.
+If you or a loved one is struggling with drug or alcohol addiction, contact us today.